AppFable/AppFable-Legal/TERMS_OF_SERVICE.md

 ## 10. Governing Law

-These Terms shall be governed and construed in accordance with the laws of the **Islamic Republic of Pakistan**, without regard to its conflict of law provisions.
+These Terms shall be governed and construed in accordance with the laws of **Pakistan**, without regard to its conflict of law provisions.

 ---